justas-b1/Gitlab-DoS/README.md

 If there's no auto-scaling and instance is default, recommended 8vCPU and 16GB ram:

 In Linux, an OOM (Out-of-Memory) crash is technically referred to as an "OOM Killer event" or "OOM-induced system termination."
-In POC video, it crashes in the last 20 seconds.
+In POC video, it crashes at ~2:30.

 ![Cloud Provider Response](images/cloud_provider_response.png)